 After quietly snapping a few photos, we headed back down towards the river so Q could go for a quick wade in the water.
 We then looped back onto the Centennial Trail to head home.

-The Centennial Trail
+The Centennial Trail Runs Along the River

 By 10am, the trail was buzzing with bicyclists and fellow dog walkers like myself.
 Q enjoys watching people, so I looped back this way for him to get some social time in.
 By social time, I mean my adolescent Ridgeback acted a bit like a child on a sugar rush.
 However, exposure is the key they say, and who am I to argue the experts.
 I certainly appreciate all the tolerant people we encounter while Q and I work through this seemingly endless, adolescent phase.